trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 07.md

    - it is established that the goods are actually intended for sowing.

 3. Sweet potatoes shall be deemed to be for human consumption within the meaning of code [0714 20 10](/commodities/0714201000) if they are fresh, whole and put up in immediate packings at the time of release for free circulation.

-4. However, dried or crushed or ground fruits of the genus Capsicum or of the genus Pimenta are excluded from this chapter (heading [0904](/headings/0904)).